tonn24/flights_from_tallinn/README.md

 # flights_from_tallinn
 School project in advanced python.
-Used technologies: pandas, cartopy, matloplib
+Used technologies: pandas, cartopy, matloplib.